 "When do they die?"
 I asked.

 "They're still alive in my timeline; I'll give you that one, but no more specifics", he replied.
-I heard an edge of gratitude in his tone.
+His tone tinged with gratitude.

-Knowing I have another 20 years with them filled me with warmth.
+A sense of warmth came over me, knowing I have at least 20 years left with my parents.
 I believed him, I don't know why, but I did.

 The stranger stood, turning his head toward the trees.
 I followed his gaze but saw nothing other than the shifts of bark in the breeze.
 He moved toward a log, throwing it onto the fire as he returned to his now dry seat.